 COVID-19: Smoking & Vaping May Increase Risk

-There has never been a better time for smokers to quit and for individuals to protect their health by avoiding use of all tobacco products, including e-cigarettes.
+There has never been a better time for smokers to quit and for individuals to protect their health by avoiding use of Under our current health climate, prioritizing your health is incredibly important.
+You can protect your health and your future by quitting your smoking habit and avoiding the use of all tobacco products, including e-cigarettes.

 What we know: There is conclusive evidence that smoking weakens the immune system, increases the risk of infectious diseases and respiratory infections, and is a major cause of chronic health conditions and cancer.

-What we’re learning: There is growing evidence that e-cigarette use (vaping) can also harm lung health.
+What we’re learning: There is growing evidence that e-cigarette use (vaping) causes lung injury and health complications.

 Read more from national sources:

-COVID-19 is a new disease and there is limited information regarding risk factors for severe disease.
-Based on currently available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions—such as chronic lung disease, moderate to severe asthma or those who have weakened immune systems (such as smokers)—could be at higher risk for severe illness from COVID-19.
+The CDC continues to monitor COVID-19 and its variants.
+Some people are more likely than others to become severely ill including older adults and people of any age who have serious underlying medical conditions—such as chronic lung disease, moderate to severe asthma or those who have weakened immune systems (such as smokers)—could be at higher risk for severe illness from COVID-19.

-As the COVID-19 situation continues to evolve, the CDC’s People at Higher Risk for Illness page is the go-to resource for more information on at-risk populations.
+As the COVID-19 situation continues to evolve, the CDC is the go-to resource for more information on at-risk populations.

 Resources to quit smoking or vaping

-As we confront the COVID-19 pandemic, it is more important than ever for smokers to quit and for youth and young adults to stop using all tobacco products—including e-cigarettes—to protect their health.
+As the COVID-19 pandemic evolves, adults to stop using all tobacco products—including e-cigarettes—to protect their health.

-The SD QuitLine is still running at full capacity during COVID-19.
+The SD QuitLine is still running at full capacity while navigating COVID-19.
 They are able to service all South Dakotans 13+ who want help quitting cigarettes, chew, or vape.

 - Enroll in the Phone Coaching Program and begin scheduling calls with a quit coach who is ready to support and guide you through your quit journey.